ogtelford/LeoPH2MRS/README.md

 # LeoPH2MRS
 Code to analyze the H2 rotational lines detected in JWST MIRI-MRS observations of Leo P, presented in Telford et al. (2025, Nature, submitted).
-This repository is currently under construction and will be completed before the paper is published.

 Two Python scripts perform the following calculations on the reduced MRS data: